Brabantsche Yeesten: Composition and authorship

-Books six and seven, which extend the scope of the chronicled events to 1440, were written by Wein van Cotthem.
+Books six and seven, which extend the scope of the chronicled events to 1440, were written by an anonymous continuator.
+Some scholars attribute these books to Wein van Cotthem; others to Hennen van Merchtenen, amongst other candidates.
 Book six is dated 1432 and book seven is dated 1440; this latter date is also the approximate age of the oldest extant manuscripts of the text.

+Manuscripts and editions

 There are seven extant manuscript copies.
-Two 15th-century manuscripts are held by the Royal Library of Belgium in Brussels (mss.
-IV 684 and IV 685).
-The text was first edited by Jan Frans Willems and Jean Henri Bormans beginning in 1839.